ChrisACas/DataMiningProject/README.md

 ### Spatial Transformed Attack:
+While tradiaional adversial attack algorithms alter the pixel value of an image, the Spatial Transformed Attack modifies the image by doing spatial transformations.
+This includes translations, rotations, and distorations of the local image features, slightly.
+This in turn can lead to the classifer being misperceived.

 ## Setting up the virtual environment
 Make sure you are inside this project's directory.
 For this project assignment we will be using vanv because